Kral Kızı Mausoleum: Modern days

 Before it has been demolished in the 1963 earthquake, the mausoleum, with its harmonious architectural solution, dimensions and its aesthetic appearance, has given the location a unique ambience.
 According to its structure, it belongs to an open type of mausoleum with a square foundation made up of stone blocks.
 Four heart-shaped vaulted pillars were covered with bricks at the top.
 The four sided cupola of the mausoleum was covered with tiles.
 On the basis of the pillars, capitals and at the ending wreath there was a molding.
-Today this location is left to negligence and oblivion.
-Only the princess grave and the fundaments of the mausoleum are distinguishable.

-In these days, it has very few visitors and in recent times it has become a place where candles are burnt for the souls of the dead relatives and beloved ones.
-In the popular tradition, this place is considered to be cult.
-This asserts to the need of an urgent restoration of the ruins of the object, on which the new-old object shall be erected by using the stony remnants and other relatively preserved artifacts.
+For years, since the 1963 earthquake, this location was abandoned and left to negligence and oblivion, and it had very few visitors.
+Only the princess grave and the fundaments of the mausoleum were distinguishable.
+In the popular tradition, and in days prior to the catastrophe that engulfed the entire region, this place was considered to be cult, and again in recent times it has become a place where candles are burnt for the souls of the dead relatives and beloved ones.
+This prompted local government to an urgent restoration of the ruins, on which the new-old mausoleum has been erected by using the stony remnants and other relatively preserved artifacts.
+The tomb's reconstruction was finished in 2014 by the Ministry of Culture of Macedonia with financial contribution from the Ministry of Culture and Sports of the Federation of Bosnia and Herzegovina.

 The "Princess mausoleum" or the " King's Daughter mausoleum", or the "mausoleum of Bosnian princess Catherine" is listed among the oldest Islamic and oriental sacral objects.
 It has been mentioned as an Ottoman-Bosniak monument too.
 However, it bears a certain significance in the culture of North Macedonia and its history.